Semantic-Org/Semantic-UI/CONTRIBUTING.md

 Docpad should now run an instance of semantic-ui.com locally you can access at `http://localhost:9778`

+Note that some asset files might be missing until you run `grunt build` once.

 ## Fixing Bugs

 ### Watch Script